-Imagine you’re planning a big event, like a launch of a new product.
+Imagine you’re planning a big event, like the launch of a new product.
 You have many things to take care of, like sending out invitations, booking a venue, arranging logistics, etc. Even if you have a team to help you, how will you ensure that everyone stays organized and knows what needs to be done and when?

 This is where workflow mapping diagrams can help you.
 These diagrams are like a visual roadmap and, in a step-by-step guide, show you the order of tasks that are to be completed.
 This diagram helps you see the bigger picture and understand how different tasks are related.